PreciousChicken/vim-groff-viewer/README.md

 ## Contributing

-Contributions welcome: issues, pull requests, etc.
+Contributions welcome: issues, pull requests, etc; however please excuse in advance a slow response.

 ## Credits

-TODO
+The example used in the demonstration video can be found in the [Groff and the art of letter writing ](https://www.preciouschicken.com/blog/posts/groff-art-letter-writing/) tutorial.

+## Related work

+An alternative to vim-groff-viewer is [texgroff.vim](https://github.com/L04DB4L4NC3R/texgroff.vim).